shx99717/vaadinsamplewithcdiandjakartaee/README.md

 Open [http://localhost:8080/](http://localhost:8080/) in browser.

+or if it is deployed in a separate application server, Open [http://localhost:8080/vaadinsamplewithcdiandjakartaee/](http://localhost:8080/vaadinsamplewithcdiandjakartaee/) in browser.

 If you want to run your app locally in the production mode, run using
 ```
 mvn clean package tomee:run -Pproduction